Book Appointment

 Frequently Asked Questions (FAQ)

-Why can I see my scalp through my hair?
+What makes my scalp visible through my hair?

-Why is my hair thinning even though I am not losing much hair?
+Why do I have hair thinning when I am not shedding my hair?

-Is visible scalp always a sign of female pattern hair loss?
+Does scalp visibility necessarily indicate female pattern hair loss?

 Istanbul Vita Exclusive Hair Analysis